 There are many root causes for what leads people to bankruptcy.

-However‚ one of the greatest preventative measures that our Los Angeles bankruptcy attorneys have identified is the existence of an emergency fund.
+However‚ one of the greatest preventative measures that our Woodland Hills bankruptcy attorneys have identified is the existence of an emergency fund.
 Having this financial cushion can help individuals absorb the blow of an unexpected cash emergency‚ such as a medical crisis or job loss.

 The problem is that very few people have the ability to set this money aside.